Jabble/tamu-rdm-workshops/2017-workshops/5-share-and-preserve-data/sharing-and-reusing-data-note.md

 - which data you may share

 ### Copyrights
+Be aware of copyrights and whether you have the right to share the data.

+If and when you share data you will need to include copyright information with the data.

-maintain rights documentation for data and materials you use even for works you yourself create and for which you are the copyright holder.
+Maintain rights documentation for data and materials you use whether:

+- You created them and are the rights holder
+- Someone else holds the rights

-This should include, at a minimum,
+This should include:

-(1) author/creator information;
+1. Author/creator;
-(2) dates of creation or publication; and
+2. Dates of creation or publication; and
-(3) any permissions you have or know of regarding the information,
+3. Any permissions you have or know of regarding the information.
-	including general licensing (such as Creative Commons), user-specific licensing (such as a signed contract between you and the rights holder), or other legal authorizations.

-If and when you share data you will need to include this information with the data.
+	- Do you have permission or a contract from someone to use data in a certain way?
+Keep that.

 ### Patents
-- Patents provide strong rights to the patent-holder against any non-permissive (unlicensed) use of the patented invention itself.
+- Patents provide strong rights to the patent-holder against any unlicensed use of a patented invention.
-- Patents can cover intangible inventions, such as algorithms or business methods.
+- Patents can cover intangible inventions
-- In general, dissemination of information about the invention is not protected.
+	 -  Such as algorithms
-- If your project includes the dissemination of actual patented inventions
+- If your project might include the dissemination patented inventions
-	- such as software embodying patented algorithms,
+	- such as software using patented algorithms,
-	- or tangible products such as organisms embodying constructed DNA,
+	- or products such as organisms embodying constructed DNA
-- then you should investigate the exceptions available for research use, and the licensing available.
+- Then investigate the available exceptions for research use
+	- and the licensing available to share for research purposes.

-### Trade secrets, NDAs and licenses, and use agreements
+### NDAs and licenses, and use agreements
-While legislative rights such as copyright, patent, and form the background on which information is shared contracts and licenses shape numerous specific relationships.
+Contracts and licenses can shape specific relationships and determine permissions to use and disseminate information.

-If you have access to information
+If you have access to information through:

-- through a licensing arrangement,
+- a licensing arrangement,
-- or an individually negotiated and signed agreement (such as a "non-disclosure agreement" or a "confidentiality agreement"),
+- or an individually negotiated and signed agreement
+	- Such as a "non-disclosure agreement"
+	- or a "confidentiality agreement"

-you are in most cases bound to the terms of those agreements.
+You are bound to the terms of those agreements.

-It is important, when acquiring access to information, that you consider the future uses you may wish to make of it such as sharing, and negotiate for those rights.
+Therefore it is important that you consider the future uses you may wish to make of data, such as sharing, and negotiate for those rights
+When entering a licensing agreement or contract.

 ### Subject-rights
-In the United States, privacy laws are wdescribed as a "patchwork", and if you work with personally-identifiable information about individuals, then you should apprise yourself of federal and state laws.
+In the United States, privacy laws are "patchwork".
+If you work with personally-identifiable information about individuals, then you should apprise yourself of federal and state laws.

 Prioritize this issue especially if you work with